 Place the chain wear tool on the chain with the two measuring pins in between the chain links.
 Move the measuring slider forward until the measuring pins can’t expand anymore and read the gauge.
 Readings above 0.5 indicate a worn chain meaning it’s time for a new one.
-There are tool which are easier to use, for example fixed versions where if the longer pin can slot into the gap in the chain, your chain is too worn.
+There are tools which are easier to use, for example fixed versions where if the longer pin can slot into the gap in the chain, your chain is too worn.

 Ensuring your chain hasn’t worn out or stretched significantly prolongs the life of your cassette and cogs so it’s worth keeping an eye on, especially if you use your bike for commuting.
-You can buy one HERE.

 Chain Whip & Sprocket Removal Tool